The key terms below may define places to get services and their specific advantages.

 Urgent care often provides the following advantages:

-- Costs less than the emergency room
+- Lower cost than the emergency room (ER)

 When you have a life-threatening injury or condition, always go to the emergency room or call 911.
 Your plan covers true emergencies at in-network and out-of-network providers, and no referrals or prior authorizations are needed.